randyh62/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

 ------------------------

-Because of the characteristics of MI300X inter-GPU communication and limitation of bandwidth between/among 2 GPUs and 4 GPUs, avoid running workloads that use 2 or 4 GPU collectives.
+Because of the characteristics of MI300X inter-GPU communication and limitation of bandwidth between and among 2 GPUs and 4 GPUs, avoid running workloads that use 2 or 4 GPU collectives.
 It's optimal to either use a single GPU (where no collective is required) or employ 8 GPU collectives.